nosarthur/nosarthur.github.io/_drafts/quantum-fourier-transform.md

 ---

 [Quantum Fourier transform (QFT)](https://en.wikipedia.org/wiki/Quantum_Fourier_transform) is a key concept in quantum algorithm design.
-For example, it is the essential ingredient of [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm) for factoring and the [quantum phase estimation algorithm](https://en.wikipedia.org/wiki/Quantum_phase_estimation_algorithm) for solving eigenvalues and eigenvectors of unitary matrices.
+For example, it is the essential ingredient of [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm) for factoring and the [quantum phase estimation algorithm](https://en.wikipedia.org/wiki/Quantum_phase_estimation_algorithm) for solving eigenvalues and eigenvectors.
 In this post, I will explain how it works.

-QFT is closely related to [discrete Fourier transform (DFT)](https://en.wikipedia.org/wiki/Discrete_Fourier_transform), an essential tool in digital signal processing.
+QFT is closely related to [discrete Fourier transform (DFT)](https://en.wikipedia.org/wiki/Discrete_Fourier_transform), a tool of essential importance in [digital signal processing](https://en.wikipedia.org/wiki/Digital_signal_processing).
 And we will start from there.

 ## discrete Fourier transform (DFT)

-As the name indicates, DFT is the discrete version of [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform), thus it is of great importance to [digital signal processing](https://en.wikipedia.org/wiki/Digital_signal_processing).
+As the name indicates, DFT is the discrete version of [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform).
 It is

-* a linear map between a finite sequence of complex numbers to another sequence of complex numbers;
+* a linear map between two sequences of complex numbers;
 * nondegenerate thus an inverse discrete Fourier transform (IDFT) exists;
 * so special that its action (and inverse action) can be computed efficiently with complexity $$O(N\log N)$$, instead of $$O(N^2)$$, using the famous [fast Fourier transform (FFT) algorithm](https://en.wikipedia.org/wiki/Fast_Fourier_transform).